 Community Garden: It’s Party Thyme!

-Many of us have found ourselves spending more time outdoors taking up new activities as we adjust to the new COVID landscape.
+Many of us have found ourselves spending more time outdoors taking up new activities.
 Of those activities, gardening regularly pops up as a particularly enjoyable hobby amongst our team.
 We are fortunate to have two Master Gardeners, Juanita and Sarah, within our community from Harvest at The Preserve at Chino to shed some light on their paths in gardening, provide insight on how to improve a budding green thumb and share stories on the wonderful sense of community that the garden fosters.
 Check out what Juanita and Sarah have to say with their unbeleafable tips on how to herb your enthusiasm outdoors!

 Q: Can you tell us a bit about the gardens at The Preserve?